 What you should be thinking with the ball

 A players personality plays a big role in this.
 Some players think too much.
-They feel they have to do everything the coach wants or says.
-I would recommend these players respect the coach, BUT know that you have to take risks.
-Hopefully you have a coach that doesn’t control every single moment like it’s a video game.
+Feeling they have to do everything the coach says.
+Respect the coach, BUT know that you have to take risks & play with freedom.

 When to beat a defender 1v1

-I personally feel that the 4 foot space is the best time for me.
-It’s not too close where the defender can reach out and steal the ball, but it’s close enough where they will struggle to turn and be able to catch you before you shoot or pass.
+I personally feel that the 4 foot space is the best time… It’s not too close where the defender can reach out and steal the ball, but it’s close enough where they will struggle to turn and be able to catch you before you shoot or pass.

 Why moves aren’t needed like you think